trevor-crowley/mysite/_posts/2019-11-24-rancher-day2.md

  - move from W10 to w3 via affinity
  - test docer-reg on extern container:5000 with port forward
  - nging update config for header size to fix -- cloud to test
+ - using simple reg off k8s for now...

 projects: